jameslieu/jameslieu.github.io/_posts/2020-06-07-improve-retention-rate-when-learning.md

 In many ways, I'm already resolving this issue by adding blog entries.
 However, they're often based on topics I wish to share, so I do some degree of research and thinking before I create those posts.

 For this however, writing notes as and when I learn something of value is where I think is slightly different.
-And so I think I'll prefix these particular posts with **"\<Category\> Notes: \<title\>"** i.e. "Programming Notes: Software Construction"
+And so I think I'll prefix these particular posts with **"Programmer Notes: \<title\>"** i.e. "Programmer Notes: Software Construction"

 I don't expect anyone to read these but myself, it will primarily be used as a place for me to refer or to stumble across it if I ever browse through my blog.
 But the end goal is the continued learning and hopefully a strong retention rate off the back of it.